bertrand-benoit/cloneToCleanGitRepositories/README.md

 I created initially this tool after having posted a [question on Stackoverflow](https://stackoverflow.com/q/53396677/10524205).

-This script uses my [scripts-common](https://github.com/bertrand-benoit/scripts-common) project, you can find on GitHub.
+This script uses my [scripts-common](https://gitlab.com/bertrand-benoit/scripts-common) project.

 ## First time you clone this repository
 After the first time you clone this repository, you need to initialize git submodule: